 Enter the Save Local Businesses Act

 Given the struggles franchise businesses have faced following the NLRB ruling, new legislation was recently introduced to again redefine the meaning of a joint employer.
 The bill, called the Save Local Businesses Act, is intended to “to provide clarity for local businesses on what it means to be a joint employer.”
 Unlike the NLRB ruling, Cresanti has called the bill “the most important legislation for franchising in a generation.”
 Ultimately, the Save Local Businesses Act would free national franchise organizations from liability in their local chains, which set their own hours and policies, and empower franchisees to have more control over their own businesses.
+The House of Representatives passed the Save Local Businesses Act on November 7, but will have to be passed by the Senate and signed into law by President Trump in order for the NLRB joint employer ruling to be reversed.

 What this Means for Franchise Businesses